bjorne/tellstick-core-2.1.2_resinos/README.md

 Binaries archive contain executables and files created by make install.
 (May require chmod +x for the binaries?)
+Will most likely require installation of libftdi1 and confuse to run binaries.

 Source archive contain modified complete source for telldus-core 2.1.2 Source archive also includes build.sh that automates all build steps, including installation of dependancy libraries and compilers.